joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-05-28-family-devos-luke.md

 draft: false
 ---

-**Luke 3:7–14 He said therefore to the crowds that came out to be baptized by him, “You brood of vipers!
-Who warned you to flee from the wrath to come?
-Bear fruits in keeping with repentance.
-And do not begin to say to yourselves, ‘We have Abraham as our father.’
-For I tell you, God is able from these stones to raise up children for Abraham.
-Even now the axe is laid to the root of the trees.
-Every tree therefore that does not bear good fruit is cut down and thrown into the fire.”**

-**And the crowds asked him, “What then shall we do?”
-And he answered them, “Whoever has two tunics is to share with him who has none, and whoever has food is to do likewise.”
-Tax collectors also came to be baptized and said to him, “Teacher, what shall we do?”
-And he said to them, “Collect no more than you are authorized to do.”
-Soldiers also asked him, “And we, what shall we do?”
-And he said to them, “Do not extort money from anyone by threats or by false accusation, and be content with your wages.”**
+​		**Luke 3:7–14 (CSB) He then said to the crowds who came out to be baptized by him, “Brood of vipers!
+Who warned you to flee from the coming wrath?
+Therefore produce fruit consistent with repentance.
+And don’t start saying to yourselves, ‘We have Abraham as our father,’ for I tell you that God is able to raise up children for Abraham from these stones.
+The ax is already at the root of the trees.
+Therefore, every tree that doesn’t produce good fruit will be cut down and thrown into the fire.”
+“What then should we do?” the crowds were asking him.
+He replied to them, “The one who has two shirts must share with someone who has none, and the one who has food must do the same.”
+Tax collectors also came to be baptized, and they asked him, “Teacher, what should we do?”
+He told them, “Don’t collect any more than what you have been authorized.”
+Some soldiers also questioned him, “What should we do?”
+He said to them, “Don’t take money from anyone by force or false accusation, and be satisfied with your wages.”**

 *According to John, what is the mark of a person who believes and trusts in God?*